Leverage A/B testing to evaluate the impact of site speed on your business metrics.

 Platforms like Optimizely or Optimize also offer easy ways to interpret the results and determine how much of an impact speed has on your pages.

 If you're using Google Analytics or a similar tool, you will have to pull together the report yourself.
 Luckily, Google Analytics makes it pretty easy to build custom reports, so that's where you should start.
 If you've sent speed data to Google Analytics using a custom dimension, check out the Reporting guide to learn how to set those up and include them in your custom reports.
 Make sure your report covers the date of the experiment and is configured to display both variants.
 What should go in this report?

 - Primarily, you need to include the business metrics that you most care about: conversions, page views, ads viewed, conversion rate, e-commerce metrics, click-through rate, etc.

 - Additionally, other standard page metrics that also make a good case for improving site speed are bounce rate, average session duration, and exit percentage.

 You may also need to filter for mobile and make sure to exclude bots and other non-user traffic.
 More advanced analysis would also filter by region, networks, devices, traffic source, and user profiles and types, such as new users versus repeat visitors.
 Each group of users may be more or less sensitive to slower speeds and identifying these is also quite helpful.

-Data Studio or other data visualization tools make it easy to integrate various data sources including Google Analytics.
+Looker Studio (formerly Data Studio) or other data visualization tools make it easy to integrate various data sources including Google Analytics.
 This makes it easy to conduct analysis, and also create dashboards that are shareable with the many stakeholders involved in running a modern website for further buy-in.
 For example, the Guardian created an automated alert system that warned the editorial team when recently published content crossed their page size or speed thresholds and was likely to result in unsatisfied users.